 Craig Cunningham / The Charleston Daily Mail via AP

 The tents below will house staff members at the Summit Bechtel Family National Scout Reserve in Glen Jean, W. Va.
-More than 30,000 Scouts, leaders and others will descend on southern West Virginia for the first ever National Scout Jamboree to be held at the site.
+More than 30,000 Scouts, leaders and others will descend on southern West Virginia for the first ever National Scout Jamboree that officially begins July 15.

 Boy Scouts attending this year’s National Scout Jamboree will have a lot more physical challenges to endure there, but even before setting up camp in West Virginia they had to undergo fitness exams, including a screening tool for obesity.